-FCA regulation is nothing like the FSCS (Financial Services Compensation Scheme), which covers consumers when they deposit money in banks.
-The FCA does have the ability to pursue criminal action against companies which violates its standards, but the FCA is not a government entity and it’s funded by the very companies it regulates.
+FCA regulation is nothing like the FSCS, which covers consumers when they deposit money in banks.
+The FCA reports to the UK government and has the ability to pursue criminal action against companies which violate its standards and codes of conduct.

-What’s The Minimum Deposit / Investment?
+What Was The Minimum Deposit / Investment?

-Bank transfer deposit: No Minimum
+Bank transfer deposit: No min

 Investment into loans: £10 minimum